Join a group!

 The sacristan’s dedication is rewarded when everything runs smoothly and to plan

 At the back of the church we have a Welcome Desk available after each mass.
 Here you can find current parish information and announcements, and ask any questions you may have.
-Here you can also register yourself and your family in the Parish, and if you’re new, pick up your Welcome Packet.
+If you’re new, please drop by and pick up your Welcome Envelope.

-If you would like to volunteer for the Welcome Table, please contact the Coordinators Nathalie Gay and Amarachi Iwuagwu via firstname.lastname@example.org.
+If you would like to volunteer for the Welcome Desk, please contact the Coordinator Amarachi Iwuagwu via email@example.com.

-The COSYP youth group meets throughout the year
+The COSYP youth group meets throughout the year.
+Please contact the coordinator Rafal Beres via the Parish Office